khyatijha777/random-algos/README.md

 # random-algos

-This repo contains various problems wg=hich are algorithm based.
+This repo contains various problems which are algorithm based.